moussaka-crypto/HWID/README.md

 1. Compile the C++ code.
 2. Run the compiled executable.
 3. The console will display various hardware information of the system.
+(or just create a new Visual Studio project and copy the code in the *.cpp file)

 ## Code Overview